cmb347827/easybank-landing-page-master/README.md

 - And for the IDs not to clash I should embed the SVGs either using `<img>` or `<object>` (see link 2)
 - Then I also had trouble with outer__second SVGs again when I wanted to use flex to place items center or to the start based on screensize.
   I found a stackoverflow post that explained it was because my svg has no internal width/height.
 I added a wrapper element to fix this (see link 1)
+- I had trouble getting the images in outer__third to be the same height, even though the heights are all specified to 400px in img.
+  I remembered using aspect-ratio before with images, and thought I'd try it on img and it worked.
+- I also had some trouble (when I used flex) to get the columns to be the same width, so decided to try with grid instead.
+  (see link 4)

 ### Continued development